carsin/cli-snake-rs/README.md

-# cli-snake-rs
+# snake-rs
-A CLI snake game written in Rust.
+A snake game written in Rust.